-Robbers Cave State Park in Wilburton: $5 per person.
-Children 3 and under are free.
+Robbers Cave State Park in Wilburton: $3 per person, per session.

 Roman Nose State Park in Watonga: (2020 UPDATE: Pool is closed due to maintenance issues.)

 Sequoyah State Park in Hulbert: Free to lodge and cabin guests.

-Tenkiller State Park in Vian: $6 for non-guests; $4 for campers and $3 for cabin guests.
+Tenkiller State Park in Vian: Free to guests.

 Pack your snacks and start making memories at one of Oklahoma’s nostalgic drive-in movie theaters.
 For just $7, adults can catch a flick or two at the Admiral Twin Drive-In in Tulsa, Beacon Drive-In Theater in Guthrie, Tower Drive-In Movie Theater in Poteau or Winchester Drive-In in Oklahoma City.
 Admission to the El-Co Drive-In Theatre in Shattuck is even cheaper at an extremely affordable $4 for adults.
 Movie-goers at Chief Drive-In Theatre in Ninnekah will be charged $4 per person and $20 per car.
 Be sure to ask about discounted admission for children, and bring cash because it is the only form of currency accepted at many of thee theaters.